 What are your purple cows?
 What makes your business stand apart?
 Identify your key differentiators, and ultimately translate those into messaging to help your prospects make a decision to work with you and feel safe about it.

-Having a marketing strategy for growth and a plan for reaching the right people online (where they already browse for information), you can now outline your content plan for the next week, month, quarter and year.
-This is where tactics we mentioned earlier come into play in a solid marketing strategy.
-Now that you have information from your actual clients, you know what traditional and digital marketing tactics will give you the highest return.
-Interested in the tactics you should consider in the near future?
-Check out our blog on 18 marketing predictions for the coming year.
+Having a marketing strategy for growth and a plan for reaching the right people online, you can now outline your content plan for the next week, month, quarter, and year.
+This is where the tactics we mentioned earlier come into play.